 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) (e) the magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The neighbourhood plan relates to an area of approximately 4500ha.
-However only a small proportion of the neighbourhood plan area will be affected by the plans policies, as they are focused on the small town of Sedgefield, approximately 150ha with a population of approximately 4,500 which sits in wider rural hinterland.
-Therefore the magnitude and spatial extent of the plan is small.
-No (f) the value and vulnerability of the area likely to be affected due to: - special natural characteristics or cultural heritage; - exceeded environmental quality standards or limit values; or - intensive land-use Draft policy G1b of the TSP provides protection to the Green Wedge which surrounds Sedgefield from detrimental new development.
+(Y/N) affected); by the plans policies, as they are focused on the small town of Sedgefield, approximately 150ha with a population of approximately 4,500 which sits in wider rural hinterland.
+Therefore the magnitude and spatial extent of the plan is small. (f) the value and vulnerability of the area likely to be affected due to: - special natural characteristics or cultural heritage; - exceeded environmental quality standards or limit values; or - intensive land-use Draft policy G1b of the TSP provides protection to the Green Wedge which surrounds Sedgefield from detrimental new development.
 Present within the plan area are numerous grade 1, 2 and 2 listed buildings, and a scheduled ancient monument.
 TSP policy E1 (once adopted) will provide protection to heritage assets within Sedgefield.
 In addition, these heritage assets will also be protected by higher tier documents, such as the NPPF, Sedgefield Borough Local Plan and the Durham County Plan (once adopted).
-Among other locally important assets, policies in the TSP reflect and are intended to provide appropriate protection to the following: • 2 x Conservation Areas • 1 x Grade I Listing (Church of St No
+Among other locally important assets, policies in the TSP reflect and are intended to provide appropriate protection to the following: 2 x Conservation Areas 1 x Grade I Listing (Church of St Edmund) 37 x Grade II & II Listings 1 x Registered Park and Garden (Hardwick Park, Grade II) Various non-designated locally No